All businesses center around sales, and tech companies are no different. However, many IT businesses struggle to meet their sales targets.

 You want your readers to get what you are offering in a short time without much struggle.
 A short and concise text also means they get to read everything about the offer.

-The headline should be short as you have the offer where more information will be divulged.
-Under the headline, a brief paragraph should explain the offer in brief.
+The headline should be short.
+Your offer will be placed where more information will be divulged.
+Under the headline, a small paragraph should explain the offer in brief.
 Use bullet points to expound on what the offer consists of and its benefits.

 IT companies often forget to add a Thank You Page as part of the buying cycle.
 Where one is present, it tends to be limited to hosting a tracking code.